nlamonaco86/repairTracker/README.md

 repairTracker is a full-stack application using Node.js, Express, MySQL, Sequelize, Passport, Handlebars, JQuery and Bootstrap.

 This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.

-Repair techs can log into the Employees section with a valid login (provided by the company's administrator) and customers can view the Tracker page to lookup the current status of their order.
+Repair techs can log into the Employees section with a valid login (provided by the company's administrator) to manage order status, view work notes, and update either as needed.

+Customers can view the Tracker page to lookup the current status of their order.

 repairTracker is intended for use on an iPad in a mobile setting, but is responsive to all screen sizes.